flueke/mvme/doc/sphinx/source/analysis.rst

 Other operators can only act on individual values and thus connect directly to a specific *index* into the parameter array.
-An example is the :ref:`2D Histogram Sink <analysis-histo2dsink>`: it requires exactly two input values, X and Y, neither of which can be a full array.
+An example is the :ref:`2D Histogram Sink <analysis-histo2dsink>`: it requires exactly two input values, X and Y, neither of which can be an array.

 .. figure:: images/analysis_input_types.png